adrienjoly/telegram-scribe-bot/README.md

 # `telegram-scribe-bot`

-A (work-in-progress) chat-bot that can add comments to Trello cards, your TickTick todo-list and your Diigo bookmarks, from any Telegram client.
+A chat-bot for Telegram that can add comments to Trello cards, your TickTick todo-list and your Diigo bookmarks, from any Telegram client.

-**Is this yet another chatbot or virtual assistant supposedly supported by AI?** No. It's actually pretty dumb.
-Think of it more like a terminal, or like MacOS' Spotlight feature: it uses Telegram as a way to save text to other services, through their API.
-That's it.

-**Why rely on Telegram?** Sending data from a mobile terminal to a server is far from trivial.
-For instance, your internet connection may be unstable (or unexistent) at the time when you want to save something.
-In that case, you'd expect your message to be automatically re-sent as soon as your internet connectivity is back.
-Telegram provides that out of the box! ✨

-**Supported commands**
+The first version of this bot was developed by following the steps provided in [Serverless Telegram Bot with Firebase - Francisco Gutiérrez - Medium](https://medium.com/@pikilon/serverless-telegram-bot-with-firebase-d11d07579d8a).

+## Supported commands

 - `/todo <task> [#tag [#...]]` will add a ToDo/task to TickTick's inbox, for sorting
 - `/today <task> [#tag [#...]]` will add a ToDo/task to TickTick, due today